 “Bec!
 This is Rhys, he is looking for… Kelly.”

-Ben’s head perked around the large mass of man, an expression of surprise mixed with amusement over his face and a puzzled expression came over my face.
-Rhys released my hand and reached his behind his head, scratching his nape.
+Ben’s head perked around the large mass of man, an expression of surprise mixed with amusement over his face, watching the puzzle come over mine.
+Rhys released my hand and scratched his nape like a school boy who was caught cheating on a test.

 “Yeah, sorry ’bout that.
 I recognized you from your picture.”

-My throat clogged with a guttural sound, and Ben pushed his seat out to watch in amusement as I made a fool out of myself over a handsome face with a foreign accent.
+My throat clogged with a guttural sound, and Ben pushed his seat out to pointedly watch as I made a fool out of myself over a handsome face with a foreign accent.

 “Well, then, I’m glad she kept those pictures.”
-I looked back to Ben with an arched eyebrow, “But...sorry man, we actually haven’t seen Kelly in a while.
+I glanced back at Ben with a frown.
+“But...sorry man, we actually haven’t seen Kelly in a while.
 She dropped off the proverbial radar after graduation.”

-Rhys didn’t seem perturbed by my unhelpful answer, and resumed from his lean on my desk, folding his arms over his broad chest, giving a gun show up close.
+Rhys didn’t seem perturbed or surprised by my unhelpful answer, and resumed his lean on my desk, folding his arms over his broad chest, giving a gun show up close.
 “Yeah, she said she hadn’t spoken to you in a while, a few bullshit excuses or something.”
-He shifted on his feet and looked down to his sturdy work boots, almost one's of a farmer.
+He shifted on his feet and looked down to his sturdy work boots.
+They were clean, but scuffed, like a farmer who had tidied up to come into the city.
 He plucked something out of his pocket and held it up.

 A passport, the brief flicker of Kelly’s face with long red hair flashing at me.